A Comprehensive PiYo Review

 videos to enable people with all levels of fitness adequately participate in

 This is an optional workout video targeting your booty, hamstrings,

 and quads.
 It is just like the rest of the workout as it uses your body weight

 in an effort to increase resistance while toning and tightening your lower

 body.
 Modifiers are also included in this workout to make it more effective for

 A Tape Measure

-This doesn’t make it into this PiYo review because it is a magical
+This doesn’t make it into this overview because it is a magical

 tape or anything.
 It is a standard roll-up tape that can be used to keep track

 of your body measurements as you indulge in the workout.
 It has a Beachbody